 For more than 25 years, Linda Mercadante, Ph.D.
 (Rev.) has been helping people grow a healthier spirituality through good theology.
 She believes bad theology kills, but good theology helps your spirit thrive!

 “Our beliefs do matter.
-In fact, beliefs play an integral part in every aspect of our lives: our thoughts, our actions, our hopes and our relationships.
-Bad theology can be linked to such human tragedies as addiction, domestic violence, sexism, prejudice, victimization, and other problems.
+In fact, beliefs play an integral part in every aspect of our lives: our thoughts, actions, hopes and relationships.
+Bad theology can be linked to such human tragedies as addiction, domestic violence, sexism, prejudice, victimization, and other problems.”